sefop/sefop-training-hub/book/05-testing/README.md

 ### Where this stops working

 > [!WARNING]
-> The knapsack does not fully honour the claim of this chapter.
+> The knapsack does not fully honor the claim of this chapter.

 It is only *weakly* NP-hard: a pseudo-polynomial dynamic program solves it exactly, so a cheap independent oracle does exist for this particular problem.
 The oracle problem